diagrid-labs/dapr-agents-catalyst-samples/01_non-durable-agent/local.md

 # Ensure Dapr is initialized with required components
 dapr init

-# Run the hello world agent locally
+# Run the agent locally
 dapr run -f dapr.yaml
 ```

-The agent will run with local Redis for state storage and local workflow engine.
+The agent will run with local Redis for conversation memory storage and local Dapr components.

 ## Basic Local Monitoring